AlexWendland/public-note/OMSCS/CS7641/Week 5 - Computational Learning Theory.md

 >$$m \geq 40 > 10 \cdot ( 2.3 + 1.6 ).$$

 Note here that we didn't use what $\mathbb{D}$ was in this computation.

+A weakness of [[Haussler Theorem]] is that it doesn't handle infinite dimensional hypothesis spaces.